the-other-mariana/ml-intro/week10/README.md

 Now, the Machine Learning algorithm are now **Learning Rules**, and these are proper from the Neural Network area.
 This will output as a **model** a **neural network**.

-Neural Networks are classified depending on how their structured is.
+Neural Networks are classified depending on how their structure is.
 Neural networks are constituted from **neurons**, which are **each node in the network diagram.**

 ![img](res/5.png)